 Let’s be honest.
 We all like to think that the stuff we produce in our kitchens will be the best things our loved ones have ever tasted.
-We may even envision accolades like “This is the most delicious thing I’ve ever eaten!”
+We may even imagine accolades like “This is the most delicious thing I’ve ever eaten!”
 “You’re so talented!”
 “Wow, how did you come up with this recipe?!”
-Wonderful, right?
+All wonderful, right?

 Since I started writing MyDeliciousBlog I’ve received lots of great feedback and compliments and I appreciate it all!
-One person even said “Gosh, it looks like everything you cook comes out great.”
+One person even said “Gosh, everything you cook comes out great.”
 Such a fantastic thing to hear but, as nice as that would be, it couldn’t be farther from the truth.
-Just ask my husband who, for the past ten years of our marriage has heard more screams, crashes and “oh no!” proclamations coming from the kitchen than I’m sure he would care to.
+Just ask my husband who, for the past ten years of our marriage has heard countless screams, crashes and “oh no!” proclamations from the kitchen.
 So, when it comes to kitchen disasters, I’m not immune.
 As a matter of fact, my list of disastrous results is long.
-Here are just a few things that have happened in the last month alone:
+Here are just a few that have happened in the last month:

-1) I forgot to put baking powder into a cake batter so it only rose 1 inch.
+1) I forgot to put baking powder in a cake batter so it only rose 1 inch.
 I cringe thinking of the wasted eggs and butter!

-2) I accidentally set the timer on the oven to 1.5 hours when it should have been 15 minutes (what was I thinking?!?).
-Then, as I went about my other tasks, I wondered why I was smelling burned cookies. . .
+2) I accidentally set the oven timer to 1.5 hours when it should have been 15 minutes.
+What was I thinking?
+As I went about other tasks, I wondered why I was smelling burned cookies. . .

 3) Thinking I was being smart and health conscious, I substituted wheat flour for all-purpose flour in a muffin recipe, without adjusting the fat and liquid proportions.
 Those horrible balls of sawdust could have been used as baseballs in a pinch.
 Not surprising, my husband asked me never to make them again.